 - Minimal the risk or failures

-Different Integration Testing Approaches
+Different Types of Integration Testing Approaches

-Advantages of Big bang approach
+Advantages of the Big Bang approach

 - You can’t test high-risk modules separately because all modules are tested at once.

 Bottom-up Approach: as the name suggests, the innermost module will be tested first.
 After that, it gradually moves up to the upper modules of the application. this integration will continue until you integrate all modules and tests as a single unit. if, during the integration time being if the higher module is not developed, then you can use drivers to simulate the higher levels.

 As the integration process starts from the innermost module, if there is any defect in those modules, then that can be found early so we can take necessary action to fix those defects.

 - if some higher module is not developed, then at that time, we are using simulators like drivers and proceed for further integration. so if any defect is present in the non-developed modules, which we call driver, then during the final integration, we may get those defects at the end.

 - it is required to create the drivers for all the levels except the top module.